Last updated on February 7th, 2017

 |Spin Speed||Residual Dampness||Energy Used to Tumble Dry|

-(based on a modern A rated condenser tumble dryer)
+(based on an A rated condenser tumble dryer.
+Newer dryers have higher than A ratings.)

 These figures imply there is little advantage to paying much more for a 1400 spin washing machine over a 1200 spin washing machine, which I’ve seen as high as £50 more.
 These figures show that the difference in dryness between the two after spinning cottons is just 3% and it would cost only .2 of a kWh extra to tumble dry cottons spun at 1200 instead of 1400 (roughly 3 pence – NOTE: This calculation was done before all the recent electricity price rises of late 2008).
 Most other fabrics would have the same water extraction regardless of the washing machine’s spin speed because only cottons are spun at the top speeds.